melsman/mlkit/_posts/2014-10-02-getting-started-with-smackage.md

     $ git push --tags

-If your package is hosted at Github, you may tag the current version of your package using the Web api - simply click the "releases" link on the main page of your repository and follow the online guidance.
+If your package is hosted at Github, you may tag the current version of your package using the Web GUI - simply click the "releases" link on the main page of your repository and follow the online guide.

 ## Adding a .smackspec-file to your library

 You may want to add a description of your package in form of a .smackspec-file.
-The description is necessary if your package depends on other packages
+The description is necessary if your package depends on other packages.
+Here is an example .smackspec file:

+    description: An APL parser in Standard ML
+    maintainer: Martin Elsman <mael@di.ku.dk>
+    keywords: APL, parsing
+    license: MIT License
+    requires: unicode v1 (v1.0.2)

+The value associated with the `requires` key specifies that v1 of the library is needed, with v1.0.2 being the minimum version number that the package can work with.

 ## Related work